What are the best coffee brands?

 USA, UK & Canada

-What are popular coffee brands now?
+What are the best coffee brands now?

 Many individual brands are available in larger stores, markets and online.
 So choosing a popular brand can be as simple as going to your favorite store and adding a bag of beans to your shopping cart.
 But if you do that, you'll be missing out on some wonderful coffees from a world of roasters!